NOAA-EMC/verf_grid2grid/README.md

 # verf_grid2grid
-This repo is for storing operational verf_grid2grid code
+This repo is for storing operational verf_grid2grid cod Update for WCOSS2